Author

 Cabeça Aldeia Natal, Seia

-Historical villages with homes made out of schist rock (xisto, in Portuguese) can be found in central Portugal.
+Historical villages with homes made from of schist rock (xisto, in Portuguese) can be found in central Portugal.
 One of the most charming and delightful is Cabeça Christmas Village or Aldeia Natal.
 What sets this Portugal Christmas village apart is that it is the first 100% eco-sustainable Christmas village in Portugal.
 All materials used for decorating are taken from nature.

 The approximately 170 residents take materials such as vines, leaves, corn stalks, and famous Serra da Estrela wool to create their Christmas decorations.
 At night, the village lights up with thousands of LED lights, making it also the first LED village in Portugal.
 Music, plays, films and other entertainment heighten the sense of community here.
 And the final piece of Christmas hospitality comes as the residents open the doors to their homes, welcoming visitors to share in the joy of Christmas with them.